myles-trimble/myles-trimble.github.io/_posts/2026-02-02-chi-square-test.md

 <br>
 **The Null Hypothesis**

 In any Hypothesis Test, we start with the Null Hypothesis.
-The Null Hypothesis is where we state our initial viewpoint, and in statistics, and specifically Hypothesis Testing, our initial viewpoint is always that the result is purely by chance or that there is no relationship or association between two outcomes or groups
+The Null Hypothesis is where we state our initial viewpoint, and in statistics, and specifically Hypothesis Testing, our initial viewpoint is always that the result is purely by chance or that there is no relationship or association between two outcomes or groups.

 <br>
 **The Alternate Hypothesis**

 The aim of the Hypothesis Test is to look for evidence to support or reject the Null Hypothesis.
 If we reject the Null Hypothesis, that would mean we’d be supporting the Alternate Hypothesis.
-The Alternate Hypothesis is essentially the opposite viewpoint to the Null Hypothesis - that the result is *not* by chance, or that there *is* a relationship between two outcomes or groups
+The Alternate Hypothesis is essentially the opposite viewpoint to the Null Hypothesis - that the result is *not* by chance, or that there *is* a relationship between two outcomes or groups.

 <br>
 **The Acceptance Criteria**

 In a Hypothesis Test, before we collect any data or run any numbers - we specify an Acceptance Criteria.
 This is a p-value threshold at which we’ll decide to reject or support the null hypothesis.
-It is essentially a line we draw in the sand saying "if I was to run this test many many times, what proportion of those times would I want to see different results come out, in order to feel comfortable, or confident that my results are not just some unusual occurrence"
+It is essentially a line we draw in the sand saying "if I was to run this test many many times, what proportion of those times would I want to see different results come out, in order to feel comfortable, or confident that my results are not just some unusual occurrence."

 Conventionally, we set our Acceptance Criteria to 0.05 - but this does not have to be the case.
 If we need to be more confident that something did not occur through chance alone, we could lower this value down to something much smaller, meaning that we only come to the conclusion that the outcome was special or rare if it’s extremely rare.

-So to summarise, in a Hypothesis Test, we test the Null Hypothesis using a p-value and then decide its fate based on the Acceptance Criteria.
+To summarise, in a Hypothesis Test, we test the Null Hypothesis using a p-value and then decide its fate based on the Acceptance Criteria.

 <br>
 **Types Of Hypothesis Test**